matiasandina/FEDWatcher/README.md

 sudo nano /boot/config.txt
 ```

-At the end of the file, add on the following statements
+At the end of the file, add on the following statements:

 ```
 force_eeprom_read=0